 A recent survey revealed that 91% of respondents want to lead.
 And 50% of them view leadership as the empowerment of others.
 More than half said that they have the needed leadership skills for building relationships and communication.

 Millennials approach leadership in an entirely different manner than their predecessors.
 They have different expectations from the leaders they work with.
 They want direct connections with leadership straight up to the management.

 They have a strong belief that everyone in the company, no matter their designation, should be accessible.
 The leadership method should be linear, which assists substantially in building loyalty, trust, and dedication in employees.
 They place a high value on open workplaces and disregard company hierarchy to an extent.

 For them, an ideal workplace is one where everyone can speak their mind, no matter their designation.
-Their goal is to create inclusive workplaces where communication and decision-making is highly collaborative.
+Their goal is to create inclusive workplaces where communication and decision-making are highly collaborative.

 They consult everyone, be it their peers, advisors, or mentors.
-With networking being their best traits, they talk to their trusted group or take a vote of opinion.
+With networking being their best trait, they talk to their trusted group or take a vote of opinion.

-Whether millennials react to the current leadership methods or seek to become an influential leader themselves one day, millennials are bringing forth a wave of change to conventional leadership.
+Whether millennials react to the current leadership methods or seek to become influential leaders themselves one day, millennials are bringing forth a wave of change to conventional leadership.